SietseB/GP-Tool-Wheel/readme.md

 ## How to use the wheel
 By default you can invoke the tool wheel with the pie menu shortcut: `Tab` or `Ctrl`-`Tab`.
 You can change this shortcut easily, by [customizing your wheel](#customize-your-wheel).

+The wheel only appears when there is an active Grease Pencil object.

-Selecting a tool doesn't need an explanation: click on an icon and you are good to go.
+Selecting a tool needs no explanation: click on an icon and you are good to go.

-> **Neat detail:** you don't *have* to select a tool.
-When clicking *outside* the active mode panel (marked with the colored dot), you just switch modes.
-Like you would with the default pie menu.
+> **Switching mode only:** Tap 1...6 on your keyboard.
+Or click near the colored dot in the center space of the wheel.
 >
 > ![Selecting mode only](docs/images/gp_tool_wheel_selecting_mode.png)